-Louisiana engages coastal stakeholders and communities to better understand the challenges facing citizens impacted by coastal land loss, gather their input, and improve integration between state and local activities.
+CPRA engages coastal stakeholders and communities to better understand the challenges facing citizens impacted by coastal land loss, gather their input, and improve integration between state and local activities.
 The 2017 Coastal Master Plan builds upon extensive engagement networks, offers opportunities for input, and provides information through web-based tools.

 Expanding Outreach Groups.
-To engage communities, Louisiana hosts targeted meetings across the coast for various initiatives.
+To engage communities, CPRA hosts targeted meetings across the coast for various initiatives.
 These meetings include an informal open house or use a small group format to facilitate interactions so citizens can ask questions and voice concerns or suggestions.
 The state works closely with NGOs and community organizations to co-host small meetings focused on providing key information about the master plan and receiving critical feedback and input.
 Based on stakeholder feedback, new focus groups were established to further engage and incorporate the perspective of community organizations and landowners.
-In addition, the previous Oil and Gas Focus Group was expanded to become the Energy and Industry Focus Group to better represent the variety of Louisiana's coastal industries.
+In addition, the Oil and Gas Focus Group was expanded to become the Energy and Industry Focus Group to better represent the variety of Louisiana's coastal industries.
 Other efforts to expand engagement include forming the State Steering Committee, which is comprised of more than 20 state agencies that represent a broad range of mandates affected by our efforts to protect and restore coastal Louisiana.
-In addition, a Parish Floodplain Managers Group was established to gather feedback on the 2017 plan and the Flood Risk and Resilience Program.
-Lastly, the Flood Risk and Resilience Stakeholder Group was formed, which includes local floodplain managers, parish planners, NGOs, community groups, and researchers/academics, to provide valuable feedback on key areas of the Flood Risk and Resilience Program.
+In addition, a Parish Floodplain Manager's Group was established to gather feedback on the 2017 plan and the Flood Risk and Resilience Program.
+Lastly, the Flood Risk and Resilience Stakeholder Group was formed.
+It includes local floodplain managers, parish planners, NGOs, community groups, and researchers/academics and provides valuable feedback on key areas of the Flood Risk and Resilience Program.

 Providing New Tools and Platforms for Engagement.
 The 2017 plan's outreach program utilized a variety of digital outlets to engage citizens and provide them with resources and information.
 One of the main tools we used was a more comprehensive website.
-The CPRA website, http://coastal.la.gov/, includes several webbased portals that provide user access to information about master plan and other projects, and a wide range of supporting geospatial data through the Coastal Information Management System (CIMS).
-The website includes educational resources, such as downloadable documents, webinars, and educational videos that are available in English and Vietnamese, as well as a Frequently Asked Questions page.
-We used social media platforms, including Facebook and Instagram, to publicize upcoming events, post photos from meetings, and provide other information of interest.
-To reach a broader audience, CPRA hosts webinars about the technical tools, project selection process, decision-making framework, and Flood Risk and Resilience Program.
+The CPRA website, http://coastal.la.gov/, includes several webbased portals that provide users access to information about master plan and other projects, and a wide range of supporting geospatial data through the Coastal Information Management System (CIMS).
+The website includes educational resources, such as downloadable documents, webinars, and educational videos that are available in English and Vietnamese, as well as a 2017 Coastal Master Plan brochure availabile in French, Spanish, and Vietnamese.
+We used social media platforms, such as Facebook, to publicize upcoming events, post photos from meetings, and provide other information of interest.
+To reach a broader audience, CPRA hosted webinars about the technical tools, project selection process, decision-making framework, and Flood Risk and Resilience Program.
 One of the new tools available to the public is the Master Plan Data Viewer.
-This interactive tool enables residents to view potential flood risk to their community or property over time as well as land loss projections, potential impacts to communities, infrastructure, and transportation, and various socio-economic dimensions across the coast.
-The Viewer also provides updated information on the implementation of coastal master plan projects and lets citizens track their progress.
+This interactive tool enables residents to view potential flood risk to their community or property over time, as well as land loss projections, and various socio-economic dimensions across the coast.
+The Master Plan Data Viewer also provides updated information on the implementation of coastal master plan projects and lets citizens track their progress.